petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 What do you think?
 Is it worth the effort to make a project continuously reproducible?
-I think it is, though I'm biased, since I've been working on things to make it easier to apply ([Calkit](https://calkit.org)).
+I think it is, though I'm biased, since I've been working on things to make CR easier to do ([Calkit](https://calkit.org)).
-It would be interesting to test, perhaps with some research.
+It would be interesting to test though, perhaps with some research.

-On argument against applying CR to research projects is that software products are supposed to have long lives, whereas research project materials typically should have short lives, except for a long-lived publication.
+On argument against applying CR to research projects is that software products are supposed to have long lives, whereas one could argue research project materials typically should have short lives, except for a long-lived publication, or in the case that the research is done to support a more generally useful software product.
 Maybe the important cycle time is not the iterations within a given study, but at a higher level---iterations between studies themselves.